“Was Life Simpler Back Then?” Vol. 2. Opening arguments.

 They are smart.
 They can count up to seven.

-So I swam out to get a closer look and being careful not to get too close to the practically-speaking transparent closely-woven plastic netting I saw the bird was not small.
-It was a Cormorant and it started flapping more, the closer I got.
+I swam out to get a closer look, being careful not to get too close to the transparent closely-woven plastic netting.
+I saw the bird was not small.
+It was a Cormorant, and it started flapping more the closer I got.
+When I swim, I go across towards another set of rocks and come back and that’s me done for the day.
+And usually I stay well away from nets.
+Today though I couldn’t just leave this bird in this state.

-I swam to shore.
-There is a cafe/bar on the sands and telling a guy working there what I had discovered, I asked if I could borrow some scissors.
-He went and got a pair.
-Swimming out another swimmer was in the bay so I enlisted his help and we swam to the stricken bird.
+I needed to organise this.
+I swam to shore where a cafe-bar sat on the sands.
+I asked if I could borrow some scissors.
+The guy immediately went and got a pair.
+Swimming out again I saw another swimmer was in the bay so I enlisted his help and we swam together to help the stricken bird.
+First up, I got my toes caught up and then the scissors entangled.
+So it wasn’t a great start.

 73 Films